 that many shops do great work almost all the time: at the time of our last

-full, published article, 30 of the 65 shops were rated superior for overall
+full, published article, nine of the 25 shops were rated superior for

-performance by more than 90 percent of their surveyed customers.
-But four
+overall performance by more than 90 percent of their surveyed customers.

-were rated superior overall by 65 percent or fewer of their surveyed
+But three were rated superior overall by 65 percent or fewer of their

 How Does the Shops Work Look to You?